 One brother was found hanging last week.
-Last night, another was shot to death by a sheriff’s deputy.
+On Wednesday, another was fatally shot by sheriff’s deputies.

 The news of Boone’s death comes a little more than a week after his half brother’s body was found hanging from a tree in Palmdale, Calif.

-Authorities initially ruled Fuller’s death a suicide, but that conclusion was rejected by his family members, who assert that he wasn’t suicidal, a point his sister, Diamond Alexander, emphasized at a Saturday rally of supporters in front of Palmdale City Hall wanting answers.
+Authorities initially ruled Fuller’s death a suicide, but that conclusion was rejected by his family members, who assert that he was not suicidal, a point his sister, Diamond Alexander, emphasized at a Saturday rally in front of Palmdale City Hall calling for answers.

 “We want to find out the truth of what really happened.
 Everything that they’ve been telling us has not been right,” she told the crowd, according to the Los Angeles Times.
 “My brother was not suicidal.
 My brother was a survivor.”

-State and federal officials will now oversee an investigation into Fuller’s death, as well as the hanging death of 38-year-old Malcolm Harsch, a homeless black man who was found hanging from a tree in Victorville, Calif., late last month, according to AP.
+State and federal officials will now oversee an investigation of Fuller’s death, as well as the death of 38-year-old Malcolm Harsch, a homeless black man who was found hanging from a tree in Victorville, Calif., late last month, according to the AP.

-Sheriffs in both areas said they are committed to investigating the deaths despite asserting no evidence of foul play, AP reported.
+Sheriffs in both areas said they are committed to investigating the deaths, despite asserting no evidence of foul play, the AP reported.